-Find tips, strategies, and trauma-sensitive activities in Riley the Brave Makes It to School, Riley the Brave's Sensational Senses, and Riley the Brave's Big Feelings Activity Book!
+Find lots of tips in Riley the Brave Makes It to School and Riley the Brave's Sensational Senses (Sept, 2022).

 INTERACTING WITH THE "RILEYS" IN YOUR CLASS

 Trauma breeds trauma (literally, on a neurological level).
 The adult brain's natural response to prickly porcupine behavior is to get defensive!
 It's a brain thing!
 Luckily, we can be the boss of our brains.
 Here are a few tips to help you and all the brave cubs in your class